martellosecurity/conditions-nodejs/README.markdown

 Many different types can have length in Javascript such as a `string`, an `array`, a `buffer` or even one of your own domain objects.
 This family of conditions can be used with any object which has a length property.

 #### minLength
+_minLength(input, minimum, message)_

-The `minLength` function verifies that the input has a length greater than or equal to the specified `minimum` value.
+The `minLength` condition verifies that the input has a length greater than or equal to the specified `minimum` value.
 On failure a `MinimumLengthError` will be thrown.

 #### maxLength
+_maxLength(input, maximum, message)_

-The `maxLength` function verifies that the input value has a length less than or equal to the specified `maximum` value.
+The `maxLength` condition verifies that the input value has a length less than or equal to the specified `maximum` value.
 On failure a `MaximumLengthError` will be thrown.

 #### lengthBetween
+_lengthBetween(input, minimum, maximum, message)_

-A combined `lengthBetween` function verifies that the input has a length between both specified `minimum` and `maximum` values (inclusive).
+A combined `lengthBetween` condition verifies that the input has a length between both specified `minimum` and `maximum` values (inclusive).

 The minimum length check is performed first and the maximum length check second.
 On failure a `MinimumLengthError` or `MaximumLengthError` will be thrown depending on which check fails.